Bricklayers Billingshurst

 Chimney Breast Removal Billingshurst

-Have your local Billingshurst bricklayer check it over for you, and advise if you need additional assistance.
-To hold up any masonry and brickwork above it, you'll likely need to have an RSJ put in.
-The bricks that form the chimney breast can then be dismantled safely and the area prepared for redecorating.
+Have your local Billingshurst bricklayer check it over for you, and find out whether you need professional assistance.
+It is likely that you will need to install an RSJ support to prop up any masonry and brickwork above it.
+The chimney breast can then be dismantled and the area made-good and re-decorated.

 Click For Bricklaying in Billingshurst